fizzed/font-mfizz/DEVELOPMENT.md

 ## Notes

-`src/create-package.sh` will compile the font into `font-mfizz`

-There is a `preview.html` file in there which will display how the icons render.

 You may need to tweak your source `.svg` files quite a bit to get fontcustom to correctly produce a font.

 For example, you may need to tweak the xml of the `.svg` to limit how its painted, named, etc.